 Life coaching is the practice of advising clients on a wide range of life decisions, from career planning to relationships.
 You’ll need a broad range of people skills to do this job well, and it certainly wouldn’t hurt to have a background in the helping professions, like psychology or social work.

 One of the main mistakes people make when they enter this field is overpromising and overselling their ability to deliver results.
 Remember to manage expectations with your clients.
-Keep your promises modest and, when you surpass them, your clients will be delighted.
+Keep your promises modest, and when you surpass them, your clients will be delighted.

 Fitness coaching, also known as personal training, is a little more focused than being a life coach.
 This job is all about practicing what you preach.
 You’ll need to live the fitness goals you intend to help your clients achieve.
-To put it bluntly, no one ever hired an out of shape personal trainer.
+To put it bluntly, no one ever hired an out-of-shape personal trainer.

 But personal fitness is just one part of the equation here.
-You’ll also want to be expert (or at least competent) at running your own small business and managing clients.
+You’ll also want to be an expert (or at least competent) at running your own small business and managing clients.

-You’ll need to pass a basic background check (which makes sense) but the requirements are not extremely steep.
+You’ll need to pass a basic background check (which makes sense), but the requirements are not extremely steep.
 It can be extremely helpful if you have substantial babysitting experience or if you have relevant credentials (especially medical credentials, like a nursing degree).

-Your ability to get clients on the platform will depend on the reviews you get from past clients, so make sure your client management skills are well honed.
+Your ability to get clients on the platform will depend on the reviews you get from past clients, so make sure your client management skills are well-honed.

 Data entry might be the most entry-level job on this list.
 It consists of entering data from one source into another format.
 So you might convert a list of scanned numbers into an Excel spreadsheet, for example.
 The job requires very few prerequisite skills or experience.